ADmad/cakephp-sequence/README.md

 ]);
 ```

-Now whenever to add a new record its `position` field will be automatically
+Now whenever a new record is added its `position` field will be automatically
 set to current largest value in sequence plus one.

 When editing records you can set the position to a new value and the position of